 Best Student Lender

-SoFi Lending – Since its founding in 2011, San Francisco based SoFi has emerged as the largest and most well-funded financial technology lending company.
+SoFi Lending – Since its founding in 2011, San Francisco based SoFi has emerged as the largest and most well-funded financial technology lending company in history.
 SoFi is able to lend at lower rates because of its proprietary underwriting model that takes educational background into consideration.
+They’ve expanded into life insurance, mortgage lending, and personal loans.

 Here’s my comprehensive SoFi review.